 Finally, create a plan, a series of small steps, that you can take over the next week, month or year to create habits that lead to long-term changes.
-Our Debt Lasso Method is a great way to pay off debt faster than any other plan – including the Snowball and Avalanche methods – improve your credit score and save money.
+Our Debt Lasso Method is a great way to pay off debt faster than any other plan – including the Snowball and Avalanche methods – improves your credit score and saves money.

 The Debt Lass Method and Honeyfi’s app are great first steps to getting your money under control.

 See more about how LGBTQ money and debt stress are apart of your financial wellness: